 Certification and Auditing Systems

-It is recommended that licensed waste management facilities should be subject to annual inspections by the appropriate government agencies and/or audits by a recognised independent auditor.
+It is recommended that licensed waste management facilities should be subject at least to annual inspections by the appropriate government agencies and/or audits by a recognized independent auditor (the actual periodicity of inspection will be defined under the specific authorization of each facility).
 The objective of the inspection and/or auditing procedure would be to: check conformance of the facility with all basic requirements to ensure the ESM of wastes, with relevant environmental regulations, and, if applicable, current EMS systems.
 Verifying compliance with existing laws and regulations is embodied in the European Community Eco-Management and Audit Scheme (EMAS).
 Under ISO 14001, a facility is required to know whether or not it is in compliance with applicable laws and regulations; without that knowledge, the facility would be considered out of conformance with that ISO standard.
 The inspection and/or audit should also assess the performance of the facility with respect to environment, health and safety objectives ().

 Transboundary Movements

 Governments should put in place legal requirements to implement and enforce the provisions of relevant international and/or regional instruments in relation to the transboundary movement of wastes (pre-notification, prior informed consent, etc.), including the Basel Convention.
+Specifically, the Basel procedures apply to household waste even if it is not hazardous waste when they are included under the code Y46 in Annex II (or Waste on the amber list of the OECD Decision ()).

 Transboundary movements of wastes for management in another country cannot be assured to result in ESM by evaluating receiving facilities alone.
 Elements such as those for effective legal systems, government oversight and other infrastructure to protect the occupational health and safety of workers, communities and the environment, should also be considered.
 Transboundary movements of wastes should not be considered to be legal where there is a reason to believe the waste in question will not be managed according to ESM.

 Notifications received by the Secretariat of the Basel Convention from Parties—pursuant to Article 13 of the Convention—on decisions to prohibit or restrict the import/export of hazardous or other wastes are published on the website of the Secretariat ().

-.